 Frigid winter temperatures can cause pipes to freeze.
 While we can’t control the weather, there are things we can do to prevent pipes from freezing.
-We’ve pulled together tips to help prevent frozen pipes and list of suggestions for you to follow if they do.
+We’ve pulled together tips to help prevent frozen pipes and a list of suggestions for you to follow if they do.

 Prevention could be the difference between dry or damaged